 Having been first hired by Kubrick to produce the trailer for the film, Ferro was then asked to produce the opening title sequence as well.
 It was his first foray into title design.
 A true collaboration with Kubrick, the sequence prepares the audience for a loopy, satirical romp through hot love and Cold War.
 But first, an ominous narrator warns of a doomsday device.
 As we float above a field of clouds, the voice glides cold and deadpan over the stark sound of the wind.
 Next, a kind of phallic apparatus appears accompanied by “Try A Little Tenderness”, at once disarming and bizarre.
 Planes in flight come together in a kind of mechanical copulation, up and down, their movement bumbling yet mesmerizing.

 Pablo Ferro’s loose letterforms and slack compositions superimposed over aircraft footage represented a distinct departure from American title design of the time.
-Prior to 1966, the aesthetic of main titles was defined primarily by designers Binder, Brownjohn, and Frankfurt and their symbolic geometry, clean typography, and bold graphic forms.
+Prior to 1966, the aesthetic of main titles was defined primarily by designers such as the Basses, Binder, and Brownjohn and their symbolic geometry, clean typography, and bold graphic forms.
 The stage was set for Ferro’s strain of ambitious artistry.
 His lettering, variously squat, long, and lean, allows the footage to peek through, unobtrusive but utterly individual.
 It was all done by hand, with grease pencil on glass.

 Notably, none of the aerial footage in the opening came from – or was even made for – Kubrick’s film.
 The footage is all stock.
 Because it came from more than one stock reel, the sequence features multiple aircraft, including an angle from a KC-135 Stratotanker’s refueling deck, which dates back to October 20, 1956 and came directly from the Boeing company.
 The sequence shows the KC-135 transferring its precious fluids to a B-52 Stratofortress, the colossal bomber featured later in the film.
 The phallic piece of machinery in the first shot, however, is not the refueling probe of a B-52 or of a KC-135, as one would assume, but possibly that of a Gloster Meteor jet fighter.
 Regardless, it is the first in a long line of sight gags and sex jokes sprinkled throughout the film.